-You can view this recipe on the cover of the post.
+While the photo above is a variation, you can view this recipe on the cover of this post.
 Vietnamese cooking often uses a lot of fresh vegetables and seafood in its dishes due to the abundance of coastline for fishing.
-Spring rolls are basically salad wrapped up in rice paper so feel free to create your own combo of veggies and meat.
+Spring rolls are basically salad wrapped up in rice paper.
+So feel free to create your own combo of veggies and meat.

 - 1 package Asian salad mix

 - 1/4 cup torn cilantro leaves

 - 4 oz. cooked, peeled, and deveined shrimp

 - Begin by combining the Asian salad mix with the dressing, cilantro and onions.
 Then add in the shrimp.
 You don’t need the salad garnish, but of course, you can save it for another use.

 - When you have made the filling, place hot water in a large pan.
 Then place a rice paper sheet in the water for about 30 seconds.